-The nonprofit sector is at a breaking point.
-In Philadelphia, we experience persistent worker burnout, with organizations operating at unsustainable capacities, compounded by the trauma of a white supremacist, patriarchal, heteronormative, ableist, and capitalist system.
+In many ways, the nonprofit sector is past its breaking point.
+This was true even before the COVID-19 pandemic and, now more than ever, those in caregiving and creative roles are experiencing persistent burnout, with organizations operating at unsustainable capacities, compounded by the trauma of a white supremacist, patriarchal, heteronormative, ableist, and capitalist system.
 Many groups charged with disrupting oppressive cycles, are struggling to bridge divides and accomplish goals.
-In fact, these same oppressive dynamics are often being perpetuated by organizational structures, staff, and interpersonal interactions.
-Using thoughtful and creative processes to aid communication, empathy, and efficiency, HOW works to support and mend our organizations from the inside, one relationship at a time, to improve the necessary and quality services that our communities deserve.
+In fact, these same oppressive dynamics are often being perpetuated within organizational structures, staff, and interpersonal interactions.
+Using thoughtful and creative processes to aid communication, empathy, and efficiency, HOW works to support individuals and organizations to slow down and reimagine how we work in order to create a culture in alignment with the collective values and future we want to practice and build.

 We have to consciously study how to be tender with each other until it becomes a habit.Audre Lorde